-The second activity, Obtain Analysis Information, involves obtaining specific information.
+The second task, Obtain Analysis Information, involves obtaining specific information.
 Although this guide concentrates on the type of information needed for performing an internal event analysis, preliminary information needed for conducting internal fire, internal flood, and seismic analyses is also listed.
 This information comes from several sources, including the plant.

-The next activity involves using the data to perform a preliminary plant analysis to initiate preparation of other tasks of the PRA, followed by a plant visit (Activity 4).
+The next task involves using the data to perform a preliminary plant analysis to initiate preparation of other tasks of the PRA, followed by a plant visit (Task 4).
 The plant visit is scheduled to resolve questions, confirm and corroborate information already received, and obtain additional information.
-The process is iterative and the plant visits selective as discussed in Activity 4 (Section 2.2.2.4).
-More visits may be necessary for obtaining additional information found lacking as a result of the ongoing analysis or as the program matures.
-For example, it would be manpower intensive and cost prohibitive to conduct during the first visit a spatial interaction study (see Section 8.3) to assess likely fire scenarios before dominant accident sequences for internal events have been appropriately guantified and evaluated.
+The process is iterative and the plant visits selective as discussed in Task 4 More visits may be necessary for obtaining additional information found lacking as a result of the ongoing analysis or as the program matures.
+For example, it would be manpower intensive and cost prohibitive to conduct during the first visit a spatial interaction to assess likely fire scenarios before dominant accident sequences for internal events have been appropriately quantified and evaluated.